berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * SG has by default implicit DENY rules.
 * You are not allowed to add explicitly DENY rule.
 For example, you want to provide EC2 instance access for ten people but one of them has infected computer which you do not want to him access.
 That’s why you need to set smaller IP CIDR block.
 * It does not required to refer IPs in every time.
 You can set other security groups as well as inbound rules.
+* SG can be shared across two VPCs in the same region, multiple EC2s instances in a VPC, AWS accounts in the same region, not in regions
 * SGs are stateful which means there is a data transfer between client and server.
 Just imagine, when you send a request to website via browser, browser send a request to server and get datas back in order to show them in browser because of outbound traffic rules are opened for 0.0.0.0/0 which means all.
 As a second example, you connected server with SSH and want to update “yum” package.
 Please have a look below image for better understanding.

 ![Security Groups](images/security_groups.png)